 Statue of America's Only One-Day President

-Whatever his merits as a lawyer, statesman, and rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.
+Whatever his talents as a lawyer, statesman, and pro-slavery rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.

 It says it right on the plaque beneath his statue: "President of United States One Day."